DomeHQ/.github/profile/README.md

 ## 📦 What lives in this GitHub org

 You’ll find:
-- SDKs for building Dome cards
-- Core platform components
-- Reference implementations
+- Reference card implementations for React and Angular
 - Tooling, docs, and experiments
-- Open discussions on architecture & APIs

 Some repos are early, some are production-ready — all are evolving.
+Make sure you join the Dome Developer community here: https://dome.so/developer .

 ---